Royuin/library/README.md

 # library

-A simple library page that allows you to keep track of books you have or haven't read.
+## A simple library page that allows you to display and update with books you have or haven't read.